Chaka0101/pico_pomodoro_timer/README.md

 - 20-second idle backlight shutoff on welcome/waiting screens

 ## Hardware
-- Raspberry Pi Pico                   (RP2040 aka Pico 1 is more than enough)
+- Raspberry Pi Pico                   (I'm using a generic RP2040 clone with USB C)
 - 20x4 I2C LCD with I2C backpack      (Standard I2C 20x4 LCD from AliExpress with I2C backpack for I2C communication protocol)
 - Push button                         (Any typical electronics button will do)
 - Active buzzer                       (Standard electronics buzzer from AliExpress)